Let's Make Love: Cast

+Montand and Monroe in a scene from the film.
+It was alleged that they had a brief affair during filming, and this led to greater publicity for the film.

 Background

 In 1955, Monroe had entered into a new contract with 20th Century Fox, requiring her to star in four films within the next seven years.
 By 1959, she had completed only one: Bus Stop, released in 1956.
 While Monroe shot Some Like It Hot in 1958 (for United Artists) her then-husband, playwright Arthur Miller, completed the screenplay for The Misfits (1961), which they had intended to be Monroe's next film.
 Some Like It Hot was released in March 1959 and became an enormous success.
 Critics praised the film and Monroe's performance.
 Hoping to capitalize on this, 20th Century Fox insisted that Monroe fulfill her contract.
 The Misfits was put on hold and Monroe signed on to star in what was then titled The Billionaire.

 The original script was written by Academy Award-winning screenwriter Norman Krasna.
 He was inspired to write the script after seeing Burt Lancaster do a dance at a Writers Guild Award ceremony and receive loud applause.
 He came up with the idea of a story about a very wealthy playboy like John Hay Whitney who hears about a company putting on a show that made fun of him and becomes enamored of the theater and a woman in the play.
 Krasna felt that only three actors were suitable – Gary Cooper, James Stewart and Gregory Peck – because all were so obviously not musical performers, making it funny if they sang and danced.

 Peck agreed to play the lead, and then Monroe was signed opposite him, even though Krasna preferred Cyd Charisse.
 "I was thinking of a musical comedy star like Cyd Charisse—who’s kind of a lady, great legs.
 You would believe those two together, Gregory Peck and Cyd Charisse.
 There’s a class to it.
 But Monroe’s so darling, who can say she isn’t an asset?"